Depending on which you choose, you may pay less fees with one credit card when compared to another.

 Non-NAB ATM fees

 Not technically a 'credit card fee' because it’ll apply regardless of the NAB card you use.
-But you’ll probably have to pay one if you use an ATM other than a NAB ATM or rediATM.
+But you may have to pay one if you use an ATM other than a NAB ATM or rediATM.

 Whoever owns the ATM (the bank or company) will directly charge you this fee.
 You’ll see the amount onscreen and have the option to cancel your selection rather than pay the fee and continue.

 Download the NAB Mobile Banking App for your smartphone and use it to locate NAB ATMs or rediATMs so you can avoid paying non-NAB fees.